JordanMajd/MissionControl/README.md

 # Mission Control 🚀

 Mission Control is set of modding tools and utilities for [Mars First Logistics Demo](https://store.steampowered.com/app/1532200/Mars_First_Logistics/), built for the community and by the community.
+It can be used as a mod by itself or it can be used as a library to help create mods.

 ⚠ This softwave is experimental ALPHA, we are working towards a stable API but we are nowhere near.
 But right now we are just thorwing things at walls and seeing what sticks.
 Structure will come with time.
 Expect breaking changes.